SudoPlz/sp-react-native-in-app-updates/README.md

 ##### iOS only:

-On **iOS** you may need to also add the following lines in your Info.plist to be able to launch the store deep link.
+On **React Native iOS** you may need to also add the following lines in your Info.plist to be able to launch the store deep link.

 ```
 <key>LSApplicationQueriesSchemes</key>